TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-constants-in-25-seconds.md

 ## Beware this False Positive

-Well, there is one more case that is missed by PHPStan.
-That's using a special keyword that allows parent classes to get their child values:
+Well, there is one more case missed by PHPStan.
+That's using a particular keyword that allows parent classes to get their child values:

 ```php
 abstract class AbstractRepository